-'You get the freedom to express yourself as the course develops.'
+You get the freedom to express yourself as the course develops and the teachers are very supportive"

-- Making your own art whether this is drawing, painting, printmaking, mixed media, sculpture. - Understanding visual messages we receive in everyday life. - Learning about art made by others and visiting exhibitions and galleries. - Presenting your work creatively (across all subject areas). - Using your imagination, problem-solving and working independently. - The idea of going on to study or work in the creative industries and want a broad solid base of skills.
+- Making your own art whether this is drawing, painting, printmaking, mixed media, sculpture.

+- Understanding the visual world we live in.

+- Learning about art made by others.

+- Being creative and using your imagination.

+- Problem-solving and working independently.

+- The idea of going on to study or work in the creative industries and want a broad solid base of skills.